DimitarChristoff/slickgrid-es6/README.md

 * Speed improvements where possible, move to `requestAnimationFrame` where makes sense
 * Create adapters for mobx / rxjs as DataViews

+## Changes as per `0.3.0`

+* Added X-SlickGrid to exports, available via `Slick.FrozenGrid` or `import { FrozenGrid as Grid } from 'slickgrid-es6'`
+* Added validator support for some editors
+* Fixed plugins yet to be converted

 ## Changes as per `0.2.3`

 * moved to using `slick.frozen.grid.js` from X-SlickGrid for FrozenRows/Columns feature, converted to ES6 and with deprecated jquery-ui